A practical guide on how to set up Zendesk support for success

 Native Zendesk automation includes triggers for automatic actions and macros for quick canned responses, generally limited to data within Zendesk.
 A specialized AI agent, like eesel AI, can connect to external tools for broader knowledge access and automate entire workflows across different departments.

-Zendesk's pricing is tiered, offering more features at higher price points, often with additional costs for advanced AI features or usage-based pricing.
-It's important to understand these potential add-ons to accurately predict your monthly bill and select a plan that fits your organizational needs.
+Zendesk offers a robust tiered pricing structure, providing a range of features to match different team sizes, with options for advanced AI features or usage-based models.
+It's important to understand these tiered plans to accurately select the package that best fits your organizational needs.